jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.md

 mv SerializationDumper.jar /root/
 ```

-Specifically this layer has the **source code** in it.
+Specifically, this layer has the **source code** in it.
 But more importantly, it is a full git repository!

 After navigating into the subdirectory with the git repository (./usr/src/SerializationDumper) I start to poke around.